Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 The Concepts of Meaning

 ### Introduction
 The problem of the meaning of history contains the dilemma inherent in all epistemology: Is truth or meaning a property of reality or the consequence of a metaphysical pattern imposed on phenomenal appearance?
-Kant opted for the latter alternative and attempted to analyze the categories which structured knowledge.[^ap-1] Yet the scientific criticism of the 19th and 20th century open- ing seemingly limitless vistas for the manipulation of nature led to the assertion that reality constitutes a property of appearances and meaning denotes that quality which harmonizes subjective cogni- tion with objective phenomena.
+Kant opted for the latter alternative and attempted to analyze the categories which structured knowledge.[^ap-1] Yet the scientific criticism of the 19th and 20th century opening seemingly limitless vistas for the manipulation of nature led to the assertion that reality constitutes a property of appearances and meaning denotes that quality which harmonizes subjective cognition with objective phenomena.

 All systematic knowledge presupposes a logical structure.
 Is logic then of absolute validity, independent of metaphysics, the ultimate standard of philosophical fitness?
 Can logic offer a clue to the problem of the meaning of history?

 An examination of logical systems demonstrates the soundness of Kant's concepts.
-Logic itself constitutes an emanation of metaphysics, structuring meaning by its epistemological assump- tions.
+Logic itself constitutes an emanation of metaphysics, structuring meaning by its epistemological assumptions.
 Traditional logic continuously forced dilemmas by its insistence on the theory of existential import.
 When modern logicians sought to escape these difficulties by restricting logic to the mere analysis of the internal structure of the argument apart from its philosophical foundation, they could do so only by postulating meaning as the consequence of a metaphysical context dependent in part on the subjective constitution of the speaker.

 [^ap-1]: See Ante - Cl.
 History and man' experience of Morality.

 This will be considered under two aspects.
 The development of the logical primitive from the assertional school, through the logical positivists (sententialists) to the pre-assertional concept demonstrates the pervasiveness of the metaphysical assumptions as well as the gradual widening of the range of meaning, finally resulting in the postulate of the pure hypothesis the answer to which depends on metaphysical and epistemological criteria entirely.

-The modern theory of system rejects both the self-evidence of axioms and the necessary truth of reality, reducing them to techni- cal postulates that aid in the apprehension of the totality of knowledge.
-Meaning in these terms becomes the metaphysical con- text that ascribes significance, not an absolute relation that depends on the empirical verifiability of assertions.
+The modern theory of system rejects both the self-evidence of axioms and the necessary truth of reality, reducing them to technical postulates that aid in the apprehension of the totality of knowledge.
+Meaning in these terms becomes the metaphysical context that ascribes significance, not an absolute relation that depends on the empirical verifiability of assertions.

 ### The Logical Primitive

 Part of the study of logic consists of the search for a 'logical primitive', a unit that will best express the foundation of our thought and the object of our inquiry.
 Yet the choice of this 'logical primitive' depends on factors outside of logic itself, on philosophical considerations regarding the origin and validity of